 Create a splash in your bathroom by modifying whatever the heck you do in there with these green habits for your bathroom.
 These will help the Earth as well as your own energy bills.

-Every time you use the shower, bath or a basin filled with hot water, greenhouse gases are released, the big culprit of the bunch being Carbon Dioxide.
-We’ve all heard about the effects these gases have on the Earth’s atmosphere so stopping them at their source where possible paves your way for a potentially greener future and reduced living costs.
+Every time you use the shower, bath or a basin filled with hot water, greenhouse gasses are released, the big culprit of the bunch being Carbon Dioxide.
+We’ve all heard about the effects these gasses have on the Earth’s atmosphere so stopping them at their source where possible paves your way for a potentially greener future and reduced living costs.

 Some ways require more work than others but being awareness of possibilities is the first step towards a green outlook on your bathroom routines.